telehash/blockname/README.md

 ## TLD Hints `*#`

-* `*!tld.hexprefix010203040506`
+A TLD hint will match any query with the given root label and send a query to the DHT for that label.
+The hints contain the label characters followed by a `.` and one or more hex characters of the node's location in the DHT.

+TLDs are always checked first after there is no traditional DNS answer, before checking for any domain or hostname hints.

-* 2+TLD+BRANCH+8+4
+* `*#tld.prefix010203040506`
-* branch is hex of what bucket, must match hashname at that ip+port
+* prefix is hex of the "bucket", must match hashname at that ip+port
-* by default use as much as possible, only designated would elect shorter
+* by default include as much hex as possible, only designated would elect shorter
-* tld caretakers must monitor for abuse
+* TLD caretakers must monitor for abuse
+* resolvers must be customized to participate in a DHT (know how to answer queries)

 --------